hyweljohnllewellyn/hywelme/_posts/2016-06-11-migrate-a-drupal-6-website-to-a-static-site.md

 Now, granted I am cheating here as I will be importing the Drupal 6 Post vial Jekyll to Hugo, the reason was I didn't find any alternative to convert directly from Drupal 6 to Hugo.

+If you have not installed [Hugo](https://gohugo.io/overview/introduction/), please follow the [Installing Hugo on a Mac](https://gohugo.io/tutorials/installing-on-mac/) instructions first.

 Following the instructions at [Hugo import Jekyll](http://gohugo.io/commands/hugo_import_jekyll/):

 Import the posts: